-3.2.1 Direct investment
+1.3.2.1.
+Direct investment

 Direct investment reflects the objective of a resident entity in one economy obtaining a lasting interest in an enterprise resident in another economy.
 The resident entity is the direct investor and the enterprise is the direct investment enterprise.
 The lasting interest implies the existence of a long-term relationship between the direct investor and the enterprise and a significant degree of influence by the investor on the management of the enterprise.
 According to BPM5, a lasting interest can usually be assumed if the direct investor has ownership of a minimum of 10 percent of the ordinary shares or voting power or the equivalent in the direct investment enterprise.
-Direct investment comprises not only the initial transaction establishing the relationship between the investor and the enterprises, both incorporated and unincorporated.
+Direct investment comprises not only the initial transaction establishing the relationship between the investor and the enterprise but also all subsequent transactions between them and among affiliated enterprises, both incorporated and unincorporated.

-3.2.2 Portfolio investment
+1.3.2.2.
+Portfolio investment